Useme

 Useme is a Polish fintech company based in Wrocław.
 The company owns platform and job marketplace Useme.com.

-Useme was founded on June 28, 2013, in Wroclaw by Przemysław Głośny.
+Useme was founded on June 28, 2013 in Wrocław by Przemysław Głośny.
 Initially, it operated as a limited liability company.
 On February 4, 2021, a joint-stock company Useme SA was also created.
 From the beginning, the company was running Useme.com (formerly Useme.eu).
 In 2013, it has received 700,000 zlotys of funding (including about 480,000 in a non-refundable grant) from EU funds.

 In October 2021, the company began issuing shares through the equity crowdfunding platform Crowdway.
 The stated purpose of the equity issue was to raise PLN 2,499,210, which, together with the company's own funds, would enable the development of the service's technology, automation of settlements and foreign expansion.
 In the end, Useme raised PLN 1,078,182.
 At the time of the information campaign accompanying the share issue, the company said it was considering a stock market listing in 2023.

 In 2020, the company generated revenue of PLN 32,445,703.64 and closed the year with a loss of PLN 254,944.74.
 This represents a 49% increase compared to 2019.
 In the second quarter of 2021, Useme generated 86% growth compared to last year's period.
 This translates into 168,923.13 zlotys of profit for that half-year.